ollelauribostrom/rebus/README.md

 ➡️ Have a look at the [open issues](https://github.com/ollelauribostrom/rebus/issues) to see what needs to be done in this project.

 The only thing that is required to get started is git.
-Make sure you have it installed on your computer by running `git --version` in your terminal.
+Make sure you have git installed on your computer by running `git --version` in your terminal.
 If you do not have git installed, [install it](https://help.github.com/articles/set-up-git/).

 If you are an experienced developer, look at the [CONTRIBUTING file](https://github.com/ollelauribostrom/rebus/blob/master/.github/CONTRIBUTING.md) to see how you can contribute.